Chapter 17:

 SMASH!

-Nadia used her wand towards the ground, and used wind magic to send the barrel flying and through the window.
+Nadia used her wand towards the ground and used wind magic to send the last barrel flying through the window.

 “It still picked up horizontal speed from the spiraling ramp.
 It’s probably not going to hit that killer.
-But maybe it can get attention up there.”
-Nadia continued to think.
+But maybe it can get attention up on his roof,” Nadia continued to think.

 BOOOOM!